SanForgeStudio/LuaNodeEditor/README.md

 # Early Release?
-The Lua Node Editor has just released in a early fase to receive community feedback and to overall showcase our innovation to the world.
+The Lua Node Editor has released in a early fase to receive community feedback and to overall showcase our innovation to the world.
 You can find all the releases [here](https://github.com/SanForgeStudio/LuaNodeEditor/releases).

 # License?